peter-meehan-domokos/perfect-square/README.md

 ### Development Stack

 This is React plus D3 project, developed on a chrome browser, and is responsive to all display sizes.
 However, it hasn't been tested on other browsers or mobile devices.

+not optimised for mobile/tablet or non-chrome browsers yet, although can be viewed on it.

 ### Architecture